developerstephanieb/latex_reference/01_fundamentals/06_images_and_figures.md

 \begin{document}

-Here is some text, followed by an image scaled to 80% of the text width.
+Here is some text, followed by an image scaled to 80\% of the text width.

-\includegraphics[width=0.8\textwidth]{example-image} % 'example-image' is a placeholder
+\includegraphics[width=0.8\textwidth]{example-image-a} % 'example-image-a' is a placeholder

-More text after the image.

 \end{document}
 ```